hkalant/marfa/now.md

 ---
 title: Now
-permalink: "/now/"
+permalink: "/microblog/now/"
-layout: single
 ---

 In the spirit of [Derek Siver’s Now page](https://nownownow.com/about), here is what I am up to at the moment:

 * I currently live in Oxford, United Kingdom.
-* I work for [Digital Services](https://www.brookes.ac.uk/learning-resources/digital-services-and-learning-technology/) in Oxford Brookes University.
+* I work for [Digital Services](https://www.brookes.ac.uk/learning-resources/digital-services-and-learning-technology/) at Oxford Brookes University.
 * I am heavily involved in a project regarding Digital Capabilities for academic staff.
 * I am building a website to store support materials that can help staff with learning technology in Oxford Brookes.
 * I am learning to build online courses with [Evolve](http://evolveauthoring.com/).